Welcome to the Early Years Foundation Stage!

 We love our parents to be as actively involved in their child's education as possible!

-Every Wednesday, parents are invited to join us at the beginning of the school day to 'Stay and Play.'
+Every half term you will be invited to a 'Stay and Play' session which will be themed around one of our areas of learning or our current topic.
 We love to share our learning with our parents and siblings love joining in too!

 We regularly go out of school on local visits to learn about the environment around us.
 We visit the library many times throughout the year, visit St Giles Church and have previously been to visit Morrison's to do some shopping!
 Without our parents, these visits could not happen, so thank you very much for your support!